daniel-fudge/reinforcement-learning-tennis/README.md

 This [article](https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30) may also be very helpful.
 This was confirmed to work in Windows 10 Home.

-4. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
+4. Follow the instructions in this [repo](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
 	- Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 	- Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

 5. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
     ```bash
     git clone https://github.com/udacity/deep-reinforcement-learning.git
     cd deep-reinforcement-learning/python